derMurks1982/letter_squeeze_suite/README.md

 ---
-This repository was created by a human who had some degree of assistance from a Large Language Model *(ChatGPT-4o)*
+This repository was created by Markus Preckl (aka derMarkus1982), using _some degree_ of assistance from a Large Language Model

+**(ChatGPT-4o → GPT-5 over time — evolution in action 🧠⚙️)** (Thank you, Sam 😉)